lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_update_by_query.md

 title: "Update By Query Request"
 ---

 The `UpdateByQuery` request updates documents that match the specified query.
-If no query is specified, performs an update on every document in the Elasticsearch index.
+If no query is specified, performs an update on every document in the specified Elasticsearch index.

 In order to use the `UpdateByQuery` request import the following:
 ```scala